 “Grow up, asshole.”

-Jack walked in.
-We stopped fighting.
-Surprise, surprise, he wasn’t in tears.
-Maybe college was good for him.
-I went over and talked with Tom Petty, my old partner in crime at Skynyrd.
+Jack walks in.
+We stop fighting.
+Surprise, surprise, he isn’t in tears.
+Maybe college is good for him.
+I go over to talk with Tom Petty, my old partner in crime at Skynyrd.

 “This the old Mud Crutch band?”